PECOS-packages/PECOS/design/runtime-physical-effects.md

 (the merge of #826).
 The proposal is a bounded implementation slice of the execution/transport direction in RFC #591, not a replacement event framework.

+Latest: [the Rust frame prototype](runtime-frame-slice.md) implements a private test-only vertical slice while keeping production transport disabled.
+General physical admission remains restricted.
+Parse/reset correctness fixes are now separate in PR #828, on which #827 is stacked.
+The original review below is historical context; the prototype page states the current scope and evidence.

 Follow-up: [GeneralNoiseModel and mandatory-envelope contracts](runtime-effect-contracts.md) records concrete general-noise leakage, RNG and idle counterexamples and proposes the minimum resumable interface.
 Production transport remains disabled.
 Two